MegaGlest/gh-action-validate-megaglest-mod/README.md

 # GitHub Action to validate and build a [MegaGlest](https://megaglest.org/) mod

+This action and the documentation isn't yet complete.
+We expect it to be finished and have a release very soon.

 ## Usage

 If your mod is not in the root directory of your repository, you can